STT-CBS: A Conflict-Based Search Algorithm for Multi-Agent Path Finding with Stochastic Travel Times: Background and Related Work

 The ``pebble-motion'' MAPF formulation abstracts away robot dynamics and does not account for uncertainty.
 In trying to execute paths specified by a MAPF planner, actuator dynamics and other disturbances will inevitably introduce errors that violate the assumptions of constant-velocity and unit-time edge traversal.
 This can be problematic when nominally ``conflict-free'' trajectories are not conflict-free during actual execution.
-One way to address this modeling error is to ignore it during planning, and then to incorporate closed-loop control for stabilizing robots to the commanded trajectories \cite{cocktailapproach}.
-While this approach can be highly effective, it relies on important spacing around agents in order to avoid cumulating delays and deadlocks.
-In warehouse design problems, there is a particular interest in minimizing clearance in between lanes in order to maximize space utilization \cite{warehousedesignoptimization}.
-To this end, we propose a solution that is able to perform more consistently in a cluttered environment.
+One way to address this modeling error is to ignore it during planning, and then to incorporate closed-loop control for stabilizing robots to the commanded trajectories \citep{cocktailapproach}.
+While this approach is simple and practical, it relies on important spacing around agents in order to avoid accumulating delays and deadlocks.
+It provides no means to predict or assess conflict probabilities and associated delays that may occur due to low-level controllers taking collision avoidance maneuvers.
+In automated warehouse and manufacturing applications, space efficiency, time efficiency, and predictability are essential \citep{warehousedesignoptimization}.
+To this end, we propose a solution that is able to perform more consistently in a cluttered environment, while allowing for a user to specify maximum pairwise conflict probability between robots.

-The Conflict-Based Search (CBS) algorithm \cite{cbs}, a state-of-the-art algorithm to solve the optimal MAPF problem, has been widely studied and extended these last years.
-Many heuristics (e.g., \cite{cbsheuristics, disjointcbs}) have been developed to accelerate CBS.
-It has also been merged with different planning methods \cite{cbm} and extended to more complex agent geometries \cite{cbslargeagents} and graphs that allow for non-unit edge traversal times \cite{smtcbs}.
-All suffer from the same problem as CBS, namely that the final solution is not necessarily robust to conflicts that might occur due to unmodeled delay in the actual execution of those paths.

-Relatively few approaches actually reason about uncertainty during the planning phase.
-One example is $k$-robust CBS, which seeks solutions that remain collision free considering that each agent may be delayed for up to $k$ time steps \cite{robustcbs}.
-A downside of this model is that it fails to consider the sequential summing of delay as agents advance, which is especially important when the planning time horizon is large.
-UM* \cite{umstar} introduces a more flexible model that takes this into account: agents' progress is modeled as a Markov Decision Process.
-This algorithm fits in the framework of M* \cite{mstar}, and provides an optimal planning solution for the MAPF problem within the pebble motion framework.
-However, the algorithm is not complete.